Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * GDPR compliant pop-up screen - Allows all new visitors to the website to approve or deny the processing of their personal data.
 Ensures the business complies with the EU data protection law.
 * Add CAPTCHA to contact form - Allows business to protect the contact form from spam.
-* Add buying/shopping cart functionality to allow users to buy products.
+* Add basket/checkout functionality to allow users to buy products.
 * Add "send us a message" form functionality to allow users to send messages to the company.
 * Add mailing list functionality.
 * Add links to more detailed product information and size selection when a product is clicked on shop.html.